warrenwoodhouse/maps/README.md

 * The Elder Scrolls V: Skyrim: Anniversary Edition
 * Mad Max

-# Static Maps
+# Static Game Maps
-[CLICK HERE](https://warrenwoodhouse.blogspot.com/maps/static) to see all of the static maps.
+[CLICK HERE](https://warrenwoodhouse.github.io/maps/static) to see all of the static game maps.

 # Real Life Maps
-[CLICK HERE](https://warrenwoodhouse.blogspot.com/maps/reallife) to see all of the real life maps that I've created.
+[CLICK HERE](https://warrenwoodhouse.github.io/maps/reallife) to see all of the real life maps that I've created.

+# Map Icons
+[CLICK HERE](https://github.com/warrenwoodhouse/mapicons) to see all of the various map icons used for my maps.